ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 * To use the Storage Scale CES NFS mount points on the LSF cluster nodes, ensure to pass the mount point details under the `custom_file_shares` parameter.

-When client subnets are created, you can still use the them as the login subnet.
+When client subnets are created, you can still use them as the login subnet.
 {: tip}

 If you want choose or opt the existing bastion setup on LSF, then refer the documentation for [Bastion node](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-bastion-node-overview).